-Choosing the best roofing shoes for metal roofs can be really tricky.
-Metal roofs are slippery by default and you need appropriate footwear and good traction to keep you from slipping.
+Choosing the best metal roofing shoes for metal roofs can be really tricky.
+Metal roofs are extremely slippery by default and you need appropriate footwear and good traction to keep you from slipping.

 There are so many different options out there, and if you’re a beginner, it can be really hard to choose the right pair of shoes.

-After weeks of research, comparisons and reading tons of reviews, I’ve found the best shoes for metal roofing available on the market.
-I’ll share pros and cons and what were the criteria for evaluating my top picks.
+After weeks of research, comparisons and reading tons of reviews, we’ve found the best metal roofing boots available on the market.
+We will share with pros and cons, top features and everything you need to know.

-This article is a long one, so if you’re in a rush, take a look at our top choices in the table or use jump to the section table of contents, to go to the part you’re interested in.
+This article is a long one, so if you’re in a rush, take a look at our top choices below or use the table of contents to navigate to the part you’re interested in.

 Longevity is the most common reason why people consider metal roofing.
 A metal roof or a metal siding can last a lifetime or more.